Passive income investments

 5. Go for ease

 Handling retirement income is also about ease.
 One way to give yourself a break is to limit the amount of savings, checking, money market, and brokerage accounts you have outstanding.
 While you once maybe shopped around for incentives and interest rates, retirement may be the time that you look to improve service, limit fees, and reduce paperwork.
-Of course, you’ll also want to make account management, bill paying, and direct deposit as painless as possible.
-Today it’s simple to consolidate, as even your brokerage account may have ATM and bill-pay services.
+Of course, you’ll also want to make account management, paying bills, and direct deposit as painless as possible.
+Today it’s simple to consolidate, as even your brokerage account may have ATM access.
 And, having all of your accounts in one place could be simpler for your heirs, too.

 Let's talk retirement